Monday blues is the feeling of laziness and lack of motivation to get back to your normal routine after 2 enjoyable days

 This applies to people who love hanging out.
 If you are one among them, you go missing on Friday night and return on Sunday bedtime.
 You spend the 2 days partying, enjoying, relaxing, hanging out, meeting people and whatnot.
 Come Monday, you have to work as per a predefined schedule.

 Your weekdays differ from the weekends like the breakfast of bread & butter differs from sausages & bacon.

 The more drastic the difference, the more difficulty you face in accepting the change.

 You hate the feeling of not being able to hang out for the next 5 days.
 To ease the change, try setting up a short catch up with friends for coffee on a weekday.
-Having a fun activity to look forward to on a weekday helps you get over the feeling.
+Having a fun activity to look forward to on a weekday helps you get over the negative feeling.

 For people who like to stay indoors, the same logic applies.
-Do what you like to do on a relaxed weekend during the late evening hours of a weekday too.
+Do what you like to do on a relaxed weekend during one of the evenings of a weekday too.
 You can unplug an hour early, order some good food, grab a book, and call it a weekend.

 4. Do something you love every day

 The articles on the internet say “follow your dream.”
 While it sounds straightforward, not everyone feels confident enough to quit their job and follow their dream.

-If your job and commitments do not let you take that leap of faith right now, do not give up.
+If your job and commitments do not allow you to take that leap of faith right now, stay put.
 You can work towards your dreams for a few hours a day even with a full-time job.